DhanyaAR/Fitspire/README.md

 ## 👤 Contributors

-- [@dhanyaar29](https://github.com/DhanyaAR) – Entire project ideation, design, development, and deployment.
+- [@dhanyaar29](https://github.com/DhanyaAR) – Entire project ideation, design and development.
 > Built solo from scratch — from custom dataset design and backend logic to frontend UI/UX and ML integration.